noiseprotocol/noise_spec/noise.md

    * Sets the `s`, `e`, `rs`, and `re` variables to the corresponding arguments.

-   * Calls `MixHash()` once for each public key listed in the pre-messages from `handshake_pattern`, with the specified public key as input (see Section 6).
+   * Calls `MixHash()` once for each public key listed in the pre-messages from `handshake_pattern`, with the specified public key as input (see Section 7 for an explanation of pre-messages).
 If both initiator and responder have pre-messages, the initiator's public keys are hashed first.

    * Sets `message_patterns` to the message patterns from `handshake_pattern`.